DmytroLopushanskyy/Distributed-Log-Replication/README.md

 ## Features

 * Solution is fully dockerized with docker-compose
-* Satisfy all functional requirements
+* Satisfies all functional requirements
 * Includes an additional Consul service for service discovery
 * Includes a custom logger that nicely formats any output messages